 Transforming the raster

 When you've created enough links, you can transform—or warp—the raster dataset to permanently match the map coordinates of the target data.
-You have the choice of using a polynomial, a spline, an adjust, a projective, or a similarity transformation to determine the correct map coordinate location for each cell in the raster.
+You have the choice of using a polynomial, a spline, an adjust, or a projective transformation to determine the correct map coordinate location for each cell in the raster.

 The polynomial transformation uses a polynomial built on control points and a least-squares fitting (LSF) algorithm.
 It is optimized for global accuracy but does not guarantee local accuracy.
 The polynomial transformation yields two formulas: one for computing the output x-coordinate for an input (x,y) location and one for computing the y-coordinate for an input (x,y) location.
 The goal of the least-squares fitting algorithm is to derive a general formula that can be applied to all points, usually at the expense of slight movement of the to positions of the control points.
 The number of the noncorrelated control points required for this method must be 1 for a zero-order shift, 3 for a first order affine, 6 for a second order, and 10 for a third order.
 The lower order polynomials tend to give a random type error, while the higher order polynomials tend to give an extrapolation error.